2.17 Provisions, contingent liabilities and contingent assets General

 The table below summarises the maturity profile of the Company's financial liabilities based on contractual undiscounted payments.

-a) The Company is contesting certain tax and other demands and the management believes that its position will likely be upheld in the various appellate authorities/ courts.
-The management believes that the ultimate outcome of this proceeding will not have a material adverse effect on the Company's financial position.
+a) The Company is contesting certain legal disputes with customers.
+The management believes that its position will likely be upheld in the various appellate authorities/ courts.
+The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the Company's financial position.

 b) In respect of the above contingent liabilities, the future cash outflows are determinable only on receipt of judgement pending at various forums/ authorities.

-d) The Code on Social Security, 2020 (‘Code') relating to employee benefits during employment and post-employment benefits received Presidential assent in September 2020.
+e) The Code on Social Security, 2020 (‘Code') relating to employee benefits during employment and post¬ employment benefits received Presidential assent in September 2020.
 The Code has been published in the Gazette of India.
-However, the date on which the Code will come into effect has not been notified.
-The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period the Code becomes effective.
+Certain sections of the Code came into effect on 3 May 2024.
+However, the final rules/interpretation have not yet been issued.
+The Company will assess the impact of the Code when it comes into effect and will record any related impact in the period such final rules/interpretation will be issued.

 (b) Leases